nachinGirid/Constructing-Unpaired-Single-Cell-Gene-Expression-and-Peak-Based-Epigenomic-Data-Integration-Pipelin/Example_dimensioin_reduction_evaluation/Dimension_reduction_evaluation.md

 ## Dimension reduction embedding evaluation.
-Here we use PBMC 10K's Seurat recult embedding, CCA (15 dimension)using signac GAS, as an example, showing the joint embedding evaluation steps.
+Here we use PBMC 10K's Seurat resulting embedding, CCA (15 dimension)using signac GAS, as an example, showing the joint embedding evaluation steps.

 **Preprocessing**